 Removing Hazardous Material

-The combining of different types of dangerous waste, such as asbestos with non hazardous material is prohibited.
+The mixing of various types of hazardous waste, such as asbestos with non hazardous material is illegal.

-The act of disposing hazardous waste with non-hazardous waste at the same landfill site was prohibited in July, 2004.
-The Waste Acceptance Criteria (WAC) came into effect on 16 July 2005, which mandates waste producers to certify their waste is lawful.
+The process of discarding hazardous waste alongside non-hazardous material at the same landfill site was prohibited in July, 2004.
+The Waste Acceptance Criteria (WAC) came into effect on 16 July 2005, which requires waste producers to guarantee their waste is lawful.

 Did You Know?

-A large amount of waste asbestos in Herne Bay is corrugated roofing.
+A large amount of waste asbestos in Guildford is corrugated roofing.
 According to The Land Registry, more than half (55%) of all industrial & commercial properties in the UK contain a white asbestos cement roof with fibre content between 10-15%

-With over 25 years experience, we securely and safely remove all types of dangerous materials for customers in Herne Bay:
+With over 25 years knowledge, we securely and safely collect all types of dangerous materials for customers in Guildford: